cbrai/CNN-Model-/README.md

 # Model Building
 Steps to create your own Model
 Step1: Create two folders of each class i.e. (in my case it was birds and drones) but you can create any class,
-Step2: Create two folders named as training and validation and add photos in 9:1 ratio in both the folders of each class So basically your directories should look like root_folder/training/birds/imgaes root_folder/training/drones/imgaes
+Step2: Create two folders named as training and validation and add photos in 9:1 ratio in both the folders of each class, So basically your directories should look like-(root_folder/training/birds/imgaes) and (root_folder/training/drones/imgaes)
 Step3: Now train the model
 Step4: And then save the model in .h5 format for further use in deployement.